Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 Kubernetes supports the variety of networking solutions to provide networking between containers.
 We will be using <b>Flannel</b>.
 You can find more information on Flannel at the official site: https://coreos.com/flannel/docs/latest/.

-<b>Note:</b> Down below I have written that which command must be run on which node so make sure you do the same.
+<b>Note:</b> Down below I have written that which command should be run on which node so make sure you do the same.

 <h4> 1.
 On all the three nodes i.e. master node and two worker nodes run the following command </h4>